blog-it-koehler-com/dkmi-office365-analyzer/README.md

 08/06/2017
-New Version of the script is available; asks now for domain and dns settings (ipadress fo the dns server), can also be executed directly with powershell (rightklick "open in powershell")
+New Version of the script is available; asks now for domain and dns settings (ipadress fo the dns server), can also be executed directly with powershell (rightclick "open in powershell")